cypress-io/cypress-documentation/content/api/commands/session.md

 #### Why are all my Cypress commands failing after calling `cy.session()`?

-Ensure that you're calling [`cy.visit()`](/api/commands/visit) after calling `cy.session()`, otherwise your tests will be running on a blank page.
+When test isolation is `on`, ensure that you're calling [`cy.visit()`](/api/commands/visit) after calling `cy.session()`, otherwise your tests will be running on a blank page.

 #### Why am I seeing `401` errors after calling `cy.session()`?

-It's possible that your session has been invalidated.
+It's possible that your session is not valid or was not fully established before the session was saved and the command ended.
 Be sure to specify a `validate` function so that `cy.session()` can validate and recreate the session if necessary.

 ## Command Log